 The UN Decade of Education for Sustainable Development and ensuing Global Action Programme on ESD have been instrumental in broadening the call for change in higher education.
 This call was expressed already very early on in the history of sustainable development and was eventually translated by concerned European university rectors into the 1993 COPERNICUS Charta, originally signed by 326 universities – the CA’s founding document.
 The CA is indebted to this framework and to related policy action both at the global and the European level.
 It is committed to cooperative action that helps its members take up the challenges of HESD, in the spirit of the goals formulated in Agenda 2030.
 The present Action Plan is therefore framed to address the four stumbling blocks mentioned above in the context of the global and European debates on HESD, and with the principles of a whole institution approach and the “five Ps” of Agenda 2030 in mind.

 Action Plan 2019-2020: Strategy and Goals

 Goals for CA activities have always been the result of a bottom-up process, with members contributing in a substantial way on different occasions.
-For the CA Action Plan 2019-2020 five priorities have been indentified which characterise the CA’s unique strengths and important areas of action.
+For the CA Action Plan 2019-2020, that remains valid also in 2021, five priorities have been indentified which characterise the CA’s unique strengths and important areas of action.
 The first two are thematic priorities (Goals 1 and 2), the third epitomises the CA’s mode of operation and commitment to sharing resources and learning (Goal 3), the fourth confirms the CA’s involvement in European and global policy work (Goal 4), and the fifth characterises the CA’s operational needs as a learning organisation (Goal 5):